shanjin14/MLND_Capstone/capstone_report_Ed1.md

 Based on the current private leaderboard No 1 team results at 0.5555, the final selected model is considered acceptable as a starting point model to know what would be the estimated test time would be given all the variables.

 From the data, we've seen one outlier data point with extreme high test time.
 Further investigation in such outlier would help us to unveil insight in optimizing the model and the operational issue behind it.

+One of the interesting observation is the Y_Actual vs Y_Predicted scatter plot for all 3 models vs benchmark model.
+We can see that our selected model has predicted lower value in "y" around 130 and above.
+Meanwhile, Random Forest seems do a better prediction on training set.
+But, the end validation score in private leaderboard shows that the result is lower compare to gradient boosting.
+It means that the random forest may already have overfitted the data.

 ## V. Conclusion